-The extinction value of the calibrator for each individual antigen has to be multiplied by a lot and antigen specific factor.
-The individual factors are stated on the included quality control certificate.
-This provides the upper limit of the normal range (cut-off).

-Example: Extinction of the calibrator in the reagent well "nRNP/Sm": 1.150

-Lot-specific factor for "nRNP/Sm": 0.28

-Cut-off extinction: $1.150 \times 0.28 = 0.322$

-Values above the recommended cut-off are to be considered as positive, those below as negative.

-Besides this qualitative interpretation, a semiquantitative evaluation of results is possible by calculating a ratio according to the following formula:
+The extinction value of the calibrator defines the upper limit of the reference range of healthy subjects (cutoff) recommended by EUROIMMUN.
+Values above the indicated cut-off are to be considered as positive, those below as negative.
+Besides this qualitative interpretation a semiquantitative evaluation of the result is possible by calculating a ratio according to the following formula:

-Extinction of patient samples Cut - off - Extinction
+Extinction of control or patient samples Extinction of the calibrator (cut - off)